Skip to main content

 What else should I know about egg freezing?

-- Don’t freeze eggs when you’re too young or too old.
-At 20, your eggs are better quality and you’ll get a lot more of them in one cycle.
+1. Don’t freeze eggs when you’re too young or too old: At 20, your eggs are better quality and you’ll get a lot more of them in one cycle.
 However, being so young means you likely won’t have a good idea if you’ll need them later.
 You could be throwing away money if you're able to get pregnant naturally.
 By 30, you’re closer to the age at which you’ll use the eggs and will have a better idea of whether you’ll need them.
+At 40, your egg quality will have decreased significantly.
+Talk to your doctor to determine what's right for you.

-- Choose your clinic carefully.
-Do your research before freezing your eggs and choose a clinic with plenty of experience and high success rates (not just with freezing, but thawing and fertilization too).
+2. Choose your clinic carefully: Do your research before freezing your eggs and choose a clinic with plenty of experience and high success rates (not just with freezing, but thawing and fertilization too).

-- Know you'll lose eggs along the way.
-Freezing won’t guarantee success.
-There’s still a chance some eggs won’t survive the freeze or thaw, and others won’t fertilize correctly.
+3. Know you'll lose eggs along the way: Freezing won’t guarantee success.
+There’s still a chance some eggs won’t survive the freeze or thaw, and others won’t fertilize or develop into embryos.
+This process (called IVF attrition) is normal and expected.

 Ready to take the next step?

-No matter how you're feeling right now (overwhelmed, excited, nervous, hopeful), know that you're not alone and many other women have been in your shoes!
+No matter how you're feeling right now (overwhelmed, excited, nervous, hopeful), know that you're not alone and many other people have been in your shoes before.

 Get in touch with us today to learn more about egg freezing costs and how to get started on your fertility preservation journey.
 Our team is happy to answer your questions and provide resources to help guide you as you make decisions about fertility and family building.